ManticoreGamesInc/platform-documentation/src/tutorials/nft_cosmetics.md

 ### NFT Token Data Table

-Because the NFTs in the collection are lazily minted, there isn't a way to get all NFTs from a collection due to the contract address being a global address for lazy minted NFTs.
+Because the NFTs in the collection are lazy minted, there isn't a way to get all NFTs from a collection due to the contract address being a global address for lazy minted NFTs.
 This means if you try to retrieve NFTs using the contract address, it may return a random NFT created by someone else.
 The solution to this would be to put your NFTs on the blockchain, but this costs gas.

 Another way we can solve this is by having a data table with the collection of NFT Token IDs, and we randomly pick a Token ID from the data table.